0

 3×4 Genetics Reviews

-Features advertised, such as insights into hormones, cold plunge responses, and other health traits, were reportedly missing from actual results.
-Many findings, like “tendency to diabetes” or “high cholesterol,” were described as generic and not aligned with the user’s actual genetics or lab data.
+Features advertised, such as insights into hormones, weight loss resistance, and neurotransmitter testing, were reportedly missing from actual results.
+Many findings, like “tendency to diabetes” or “high cholesterol,” were described as generic and not aligned with the user’s actual genetic makeup or lab tests.

 Customer support has also been criticized for being slow or unresponsive, leaving users without clarification on missing or unclear results.

-Overall, while the reports are visually appealing and beginner-friendly, the limited genetic analysis, lack of predictive insights, and generic recommendations make 3X4 Genetics less suitable for those seeking actionable, personalized health guidance.
+Overall, while the reports are visually appealing and beginner-friendly, the limited genetic analysis, lack of predictive insights, and generic recommendations make 3X4 Genetics less suitable for those seeking actionable, personalized health insights.

 Alternatives to 3×4 Genetics